-National accreditation of the elementary and secondary teacher education programs was granted by the National Council for the Accreditation of Teacher Education in 1982, retroactive to September, 1981.
-Reaccreditation was granted by NCATE in March, 1992, which included the Master of Education post-baccalaureate program.
-The Council on Social Work Education accredited the school's bachelor degree social work program in 1981.
-This was reaffirmed in 1989, in 1997, and most recently in 2004.
-The Association of Collegiate Business Schools and Programs (ACBSP) accredited the university's undergraduate business program in 1994.
+Freed-Hardeman University and its predecessors have prepared teachers since 1870.
+The University was approved as a teacher training institution at the two-year level by the Tennessee State Board of Education in 1925.
+This approval was reaffirmed in 1952.
+Institutional and program approval to provide teacher certification in elementary education and in selected secondary education subject areas beginning with the 1976 graduating class was granted by the state in February of 1976.
+This approval was reaffirmed in 1981.
+National accreditation of the undergraduate elementary and secondary teacher education programs was granted by the National Council for the Accreditation of Teacher Education in 1982, retroactive to September 1981.
+This was reaffirmed and extended to the graduate program in 1992.
+The Ed.S. program was accredited in the fall of 2003.
+NCATE reaffirmed both the undergraduate and the graduate programs in April, 2005.
+The Council on Social Work Education accredited the University's bachelor's degree social work program in 1981.
+This was reaffirmed in 1989, in 1997, and in 2004.
+The Accreditation Council for Business Schools and Programs (ACBSP) accredited the University's undergraduate business programs in 1994, with reaffirmation occurring in 2004.